brook-g/effective-octo-goggles/_posts/2024-05-22-Burning-Out.md

 ---
 {: .hr3}

 A relentless pursuit of more while disregarding God’s work.
 That's why he was burning out.
 That's why the room went dark.
-That's why he was blinded.
+That's what blinded him.
+That's what diminished his work.